jakhongirav/xray-ai/README.md

 ## Contact

-For any queries or suggestions, please reach out to [your contact information]
+For any queries or suggestions, please reach out to jakhongir.av@gmail.com

 ---